SAMA, QCB & NESA Regulations on Business Continuity Planning & Testing

 - Incident response testing includes, for example, the use of checklists, tabletop (discussion-based) exercises, and functional (performance of duties in a simulated environment) exercises.

 T9.3.1 Testing, Maintaining and Re-assessing Information Systems, Continuity Plans Systems, Continuity PlansA variety of techniques should be used in order to provide assurance that the plan(s) will operate in real life.
 These should include:

 - Tabletop testing of various scenarios (discussing the business recovery arrangements using example interruptions)

 - Simulations (particularly for training people in their post-incident/crisis management roles)

 NESA - The National Electronic Security Authority, is a government body tasked with protecting the UAE's critical information infrastructure and improving national cyber security.

-Regular cyber tabletop testing is no longer just a healthy cybersecurity practice, it is now mandatory for businesses in specific sectors and regions.
+Regular cybersecurity tabletop exercises are no longer just a healthy cybersecurity practice, they are now mandatory for businesses in specific sectors and regions.

 Cyber Management Alliance is the global front-runner in enabling organisations to successfully test their business continuity plans.
 We also present our clients with a formal audit report of the exercise that provides them with important data including a cyber breach-readiness score that provides a good indication about how ready they are to respond to a specific cyber-attack scenario.